 — Distinguished Fellow (Regional Integration & Public Policy), Sir Arthur Lewis Institute of Social and Economic Studies, Cave Hill Campus, University of the West Indies

 During his time as Prime Minister of Barbados, Sandiford is most remembered for his stringent austerity measures during the early 1990s.
-Dramatic action was needed to prevent further decline of the island’s failing economy while meeting IMF bailout requirements.
+Dramatic action was needed to prevent the further decline of the island’s failing economy while meeting IMF bailout requirements.

-Sandiford’s fiscal policies let to a decline in popular support.
-While the popular chant of the day was, “Sandi must go!”
+Sandiford’s fiscal policies led to a decline in popular support.
+While the famous chant of the day was, “Sandi must go!”
 Sandiford’s dedication to the financial stability of the island and economic progress must not be doubted.
 For this commitment and the Barbadian economy’s eventual stabilization, the 4th Prime Minister was forced to pay the ultimate political price.

 Facing a no-confidence vote in the Assembly, Sandiford called for a 1994 election two years before the constitutional mandate required.
 Sandiford lost the election to Owen Arthur, leader of the BLP.

 In an interview with Jamaican journalist Cliff Hughes, Sandiford was asked if he would have – with hindsight – done the same thing today.
 Sandiford replied: “I think that the price I paid was small compared to the good that came to the country.”

-With a vision towards the future and self-effacing character, Erskine Sandiford was committed to his country and his people’s true leader.
+With a vision towards the future and a self-effacing character, Erskine Sandiford was committed to his country and his people’s true leader.

 Sandiford remained in Parliament until 1999, after which he lectured economics and Caribbean politics at the Barbados Community College.
 In 2000, Sandiford was credited with the highest national honor when he was granted the Knight of St. Andrew’s rank and title.

 In 2009, Sir Lloyd Erskine Sandiford received an honorary LLD at UWI’s Cave Hill Campus.
 The same year, he became Ambassador to China.
 Sandiford was the first Barbadian Prime Minister appointed Ambassador to a foreign country.